neonevm/neon-evm.docs/docs/glossary.md

 ----

+### Neonswap
+The open source service being fork of [Uniswap V2](https://uniswap.org/blog/uniswap-v2) and modified to work with Neon EVM.

+---

 ### Node
 A separate (software) device that is connected to the blockchain network according to the client-server scheme.
 Nodes are active elements and form the basis of the blockchain network technology.